-Great views from the top of Little Dromedary, a small rocky peak overlooking the the historic town of Tilba Tilba.
+Great views from the top of Little Dromedary (or Najanuga to use its Aboriginal name), a small rocky peak overlooking the the historic town of Tilba Tilba.

 The hill – or maybe it’s a small mountain? – looks higher and more imposing than it really is from the town of Tilba Tilba on the south coast, although it’s only 186m above sea level.
 Climbing this “mini-peak” is very appealing.
 A good family walk during our one week holiday on the south coast.

 We soon discover that there is no marked trail.
 And Little Dromedary (or Najanuga) is on private land.
 We’re directed to Norm Hoyer, who’s been living and farming in the area for over 60 years.
 Norm is quite a character (he’s the co-author of Tilba Times, a book on the area’s history) and tells us a few stories about growing up in Tilba.
 He also gives us his blessing to climb Little Dromedary and a few hints as to the best route.

 We come back a couple of days later, armed with enthusiasm and the expectation of an easy climb, and set off up the “mountain” from Norm’s farm on Sherringham Lane.
 It’s an easy and pleasant start through open farmland, with just a multitude of bush flies intent on joining us.